anandsunderraman/jsonsqlonline/branch.md

 2. we wrote custom logic with AI
-3. now we need to make sure that we are able to update column suggestions to do that we need to write a function that can fetch the schema based on the json path
+3. now we need to make sure that we are able to update column suggestions to do that we need to write a function that can fetch the schema based on the json path 17th Dec 2025
+4. We now have the schema working.
+We now need to do the following
+   a.
+When column names are typed with "." then we need to look ahead to autocomplete
+   b.
+When column is selected then we need to automatically run query
+   c.
+Allow '*' to be added and when added remove other columns and vice versa